bpbpublications/End-to-End-Observability-with-Grafana/Chapter-12/README.md

-# Managing Authorization and Authentication for Users and Teams
+# Managing Authorization and Authentication

 ## Install on Debian or Ubuntu
 Link to Official Documentation of Grafana: https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/